 Who is Mega Altaria in Pokémon Go?

 The Humming Pokémon, Altaria is the final evolution of Gen III's Swablu.
 Normally a Dragon and Flying type, when Mega Evolved, Mega Altaria is a Dragon and Fairy type.
 While it's the first Fairy type Mega Pokémon in Pokémon Go, with Gardevoir, Mawile, Audino, and Diancie all having Mega Evolutions, it won't be alone for long.
 However, while Mega Altaria is currently our only Mega Fairy type, it's also unique in that it's a Dragon type that resists Dragon type attacks.
-This means it will definitely be useful for future Dragon type Raids.

 What may hold Mega Altaria back in either capacity is its lacking movepool.
 As we've noted with other Fairy types, there are so few Fairy type moves in Pokémon Go and Charm is the only fast move - a move which Altaria cannot learn in the core games.
 The only Dragon type moves Altaria can learn are Dragon Breath and Dragon Pulse, leaving Dragon Breath and Dazzling Gleam as its most powerful moveset in a vaccum.
 With some additional moves, Mega Altaria could be far more useful, but even with weaker moves, the Mega boost it gives will make it worth having.

 Mega Evolution strategies for Mega Altaria in Pokémon Go?

 There are a handful of options for Mega Evolution when countering (Pokémon), focusing on some of its weaknesses: Poison, Steel, and Ice.